Mississippi State Sovereignty Commission: Structure

 Itself an agency in the executive branch of Mississippi's state government, the State Sovereignty Commission comprised three divisions: executive, public relations, and investigative.
 The commission was led by a board of twelve members, who determined policy and reviewed its work.
 It comprised some ex officio members: the governor, lieutenant governor, the Speaker of the Mississippi House of Representatives, and the state attorney general; three members of the House, two members of the Senate, and three others appointed by the governor who served during the governor's term.
 The governor sat as the chairman of the board and appointed the agency director with the board's approval.
 The lieutenant governor served as the board's vice-chairman.
 The commission maintained its offices in the Mississippi State Capitol and retained three secretaries as support staff.

-Public relations was originally the main focus of the organization, and from 1956 until 1953 the commission retained a separate director of public relations.
+Public relations was originally the main focus of the organization, and from 1956 until 1963 the commission retained a separate director of public relations.
 The mission crafted for the relations division tasked it with countering negative media attention and perceptions about race relations and segregation in Mississippi.
 Its investigative division never had more than three full-time investigators, but the commission would sometimes employ part-time investigators or contract work out to private entities.
 Their job was to "obtain facts which will be of value in protecting the sovereignty of this State and preserving segregation in Mississippi."
 The Sovereignty Commission's first investigator was Leonard Hicks, who began his position in 1956.
 In 1958 Zack Van Landingham became an investigator, followed by R.C.
 "Bob" Thomas, State Representative Hugh Boren, Andy Hopkins, and Tom Scarbrough in 1960.
 Landingham was a former Federal Bureau of Investigation agent, and modeled the commission's filing system after the one used by the federal agency.
 Other principal investigators for the Sovereignty Commission were Virgil Downing, Leland Cole, Fulton Tutor, Edgar C. Fortenberry, and James "Mack" Mohead.
 Many had worked in law enforcement agencies.
 Their duties included special assignments from the commission director, but they also carried out routine analyses of racial incidents in the state.
 They frequently relied upon informants, who were sometimes compensated for their expenses or regularly as much as $500 a month.

-The Mississippi State Sovereignty Commission had served as an organizational template for creation of the Louisiana State Sovereignty Commission (1960–1970), and the Alabama State Sovereignty Commission (1963–1973).
+The Mississippi State Sovereignty Commission served as an organizational template for creation of the Louisiana State Sovereignty Commission (1960–1970), and the Alabama State Sovereignty Commission (1963–1973).